KorayErkan/tw-portfolio/musescore-help/how-to-enter-a-bass-line-in-musescore.md

 To enter "ties"&mdash;i.e. to connect note heads to extend their duration&mdash;you can use the _Tie_ button on the second toolbar.

 ![Tie button](tie-button.png)

+The rests are placed to the right of the tie button, along with accidentals such as sharp, flat, etc.

 When you're done entering your notes, you can press the _Play_ button to play back the score you have entered until then.
 If you want to hear the underlying beat, you can press the metronome button in the second red box.